 Rule 69.1(b), (d)

-If the national Office or intergovernmental organization that acts as International Searching Authority also acts as International Preliminary Examining Authority, the international preliminary examination may, if that national Office or intergovernmental organization so wishes, start at the same time as the international search (subject to the possible need to invite the applicant to provide copies of amendments under Article 34, as noted in paragraph (b), above), provided that applicant has not indicated (under Rule 53.9(b)) in the statement of amendments that the examination is not to be postponed until after the expiry of the time limit for filing amendments under Article 19 (such amendments only being permitted after the international search report has been received).according to the statement concerning amendments (see paragraphs (c) and (d) below).
+If the national Office or intergovernmental organization that acts as International Searching Authority also acts as International Preliminary Examining Authority in respect of an application, the international preliminary examination may, if that national Office or intergovernmental organization so wishes, start at the same time as the international search (subject to the possible need to invite the applicant to provide copies of amendments under Article 34, as noted in paragraph (b), above), provided that applicant has not indicated (under Rule 53.9(b)) in the statement of amendments that the examination is to be postponed until after the expiry of the time limit for filing amendments under Article 19 (such amendments only being permitted after the international search report has been received).

-(b) Where the statement concerning amendments contains an indication that amendments under Article 19 are to be taken into account (Rule 53.9(a)(i)), the International Preliminary Examining Authority does not start the international preliminary examination before it has received a copy of the amendments concerned.

-Where the statement concerning amendments contains an indication that the start of the international preliminary examination is to be postponed (Rule 53.9(b)), the International Preliminary Examining Authority does not start the international preliminary examination before whichever of the following occurs first:
+Where the statement concerning amendments contains such an indication that the start of the international preliminary examination is to be postponed, the International Preliminary Examining Authority does not start the international preliminary examination until whichever of the following occurs first:

-it has received a copy of any amendments made under Article 19;
+it receives a copy of any amendments made under Article 19;

-it has received a notice from the applicant that he does not wish to make amendments under Article 19; or
+it receives a notice from the applicant that he does not wish to make amendments under Article 19; or

-the later of three months from the transmittal of the international search report and written opinion or of the declaration that no international search will be established; or the expiration of 22 months from the priority date.

-(d) Where the statement concerning amendments contains an indication that amendments under Article 34 are submitted with the demand (Rule 53.9(c)) but no such amendments are, in fact, submitted, the International Preliminary Examining Authority does not start the international preliminary examination before it has received the amendments or before the time limit fixed in the invitation referred to in Rule 60.1(g) (see paragraph 18.04) has expired, whichever occurs first.
-These examination procedures before the International Preliminary Examining Authority are set out in detail in chapter 19.
+the time limit under Rule 46.1 for filing Article 19 amendments expires.

 As soon as examination is to begin, the international application is sent to an examiner, who is responsible for establishing the international preliminary examination report.
-Where the International Searching Authority which carried out the search and the International Preliminary Examining Authority are part of the same national Office, the international preliminary examination should preferably be performed by the examiner who did the international search.
+Where the International Searching Authority which carried out the search and the International Preliminary Examining Authority are part of the same national Office, the international preliminary examination should preferably be performed by the examiner who was responsible for the international search.

 The International Preliminary Examination Process